CoJaCamp/CoJaCamp/README.md

 ###

-<p align="left">✨ I've been writing code for a year now<br>📚 I've finished a ten month boot camp in software engineering with Springboard<br>🎯 Goals: Learn and improve skills in web based frameworks</p>
+<p align="left">✨ I've been writing code for a couple years now<br>📚 I've finished a ten month boot camp in software engineering with Springboard<br>🎯 Goals: Learn and improve skills in web based frameworks</p>

 ###